Container and break-bulk discharge

-A Department of Agriculture and Water Resources biosecurity officer must receive notification prior to the discharge of break-bulk cargo.
+A Department of Agriculture, Water and the Environment biosecurity officer must receive notification prior to the discharge of break-bulk cargo.

 Biosecurity officers conduct surveillance inspections of break-bulk cargo to ensure freedom from contaminants that pose a biosecurity risk.
 Break-bulk cargo or non-containerised cargo, including new motor vehicles, must be examined externally for soil and other contamination and treated if necessary.